 Unfortunately, rabbits can get mange.
 It's a common problem in some settings.
 Poor hygiene, overcrowding, and weak immune systems can increase the risk for rabbits to contract mange.

-It's possible for humans to contract sarcoptic mange.
-This often occurs when there's prolonged and direct exposure to an infected animal.
-The mites that cause it can transfer to human skin.
-However, proper hygiene and avoiding such contact can reduce the risk.
+It's possible for humans to contract mange.
+This typically occurs through prolonged and direct contact with an animal that has the infestation.
+However, proper hygiene and avoiding such close encounters can reduce the risk.